a screenplay and photos shot on location (production in Nov 2021)

 EXT.
 OCOTILLO WELLS - NIGHT

-Ira sits on top of Oscar.
-Oscar closes his eyes; his mind travels far, to somewhere foreign but familiar.
-He glides his hands up her waist, and the shape evokes an important tactile memory from his childhood: hand-carved oak corbels above the fireplace at grandpa’s farmhouse.
-His ten fingers tightly grasping the curvature, he found himself moved in the way that he wasn’t supposed to at age seven.)
+LONG SHOT: Ira sits on top of Oscar.
+Oscar closes his eyes.
+(His mind travels far, to somewhere familiar.
+When he glides his hands up her waist, the sensation prompts an important memory of...oak corbels supporting the fireplace mantel at his grandma's.
+Ten fingers tightly grasped around the curvature, he found himself moved in the way that he wasn’t supposed to at age seven.)

 CLOSE UP: he presses her down, causing both to sink.
 His shoulder peaks like a ship’s prow.
 She grabs on.
 They stare into each other in bone-crushing pain glory.

 MATCH DISSOLVE TO: a ciliate, engulfed by an amoeba, wiggles.

 ZOOM OUT: the amoeba and the ciliate, now one, shrinks to the size of a pinprick on a basaltic rock.

 ZOOM OUT CONT’D: the basalt is barely visible in the great expanse.
 It’s a tiny piece in the mosaic.